Skip to content

 • This provides some form of service discovery

 • Note that this is not yet well formed and not all servers properly configure this item.
 Example, all of our fe servers are noted as haproxy, but we do not distinguish between which type of fe node a server may be.
-Servers that partake in diffing stages, example main and canary are not distinguished inside of consul.
+Servers that partake in diffing stages, example main and canary are not distinguished inside of Consul.

-• Only rely on consul for service discovery if it as an item for which is already well utilized, such as our database servers.
-Expect inconsistencies when comparing data with chef for all other keys.
+• Only rely on Consul for service discovery if it as an item for which is already well utilized, such as our database servers.
+Expect inconsistencies when comparing data with Chef for all other keys.

 • Kubernetes deploys the Consul Client agent as a DaemonSet such that it gets deployed onto all nodes

-All VM’s that have consul installed contain all configuration files in /etc/consul.
+All VMs that have Consul installed contain all configuration files in /etc/consul.
 A general config file consul.json provides the necessary configuration for the service to operate.
-Anything in conf.d are the services for which consul partakes in.
-This includes the healthchecks which consul will execute to tell the consul cluster if that service is healthy on that particular node.
+Anything in conf.d are the services for which Consul partakes in.
+This includes the healthchecks which Consul will execute to tell the Consul cluster if that service is healthy on that particular node.
 The ssl directory contains secret items that are discussed later in this document.

 In general, the configurations look nearly identical between production and staging.
-Items that differ include the certificates, they keys, hostnames, and the environment metadata.
+Items that differ include the certificates, keys, hostnames, and the environment metadata.

 No testing of performance for this service has ever been performed.
 This service was pushed into place prior to recognition for the need to test this.

 The Consul cluster is currently managed using Helm.
 Any additional nodes can be added by modifying the server:replica count for the specific environment.
+The replica count must always be an odd number to avoid a split-brain scenario.

 Agents can come and go as they please.
 On Kubernetes, this is very important as our nodes auto-scale based on cluster demand.

-With 5 consul servers participating as servers, we can lose upwards of 2 before we lose the ability to have quorum.
+With 5 Consul servers participating as servers, we can lose upwards of 2 before we lose the ability to have quorum.

 Consul operates very quickly in the face of failure.
 When a cluster is restored, it takes just a few seconds for the quorum to be reached.